 “As longtime stewards of the environment and healthy eating for the community, this is a proud moment in our family business history to reduce energy costs and lower our carbon footprint,” said Keith Bishop, Co-CEO at Bishop’s Orchards.
 “With a partner like Independence Solar leading the way, we’ve already seen significant benefits from the rooftop system, and are excited that the ground-mounted installation will produce over 600,000 kWh annually to push us further toward energy independence.”

-An allocation from the Virtual Net Metering (VNM) program established by the CT Legislature and administered by the CT Public Utilities Regulatory Authority (PURA) enabled Bishop’s to produce power on 1.1 acres of farm property that has laid fallow and is unusable for crops due to shallow soils, hillside and rock ledge.
-Bishop added “with the finite cropland we own, we did not want to convert usable farmland into energy production, so we challenged Independence Solar in 2016 to use this property and assist in sustaining our family business as stewards for another generation by adding a ‘hillside solar farm’.”
+An allocation from the Virtual Net Metering (VNM) program established by the CT Legislature and administered by the CT Public Utilities Regulatory Authority (PURA) enabled Bishop’s to produce power on 1.1 acres of farm property that have laid fallow and are unusable for crops due to shallow soils, hillside, and rock ledge.
+Bishop added, “with the finite cropland we own, we did not want to convert usable farmland into energy production, so we challenged Independence Solar in 2016 to use this property and assist in sustaining our family business as stewards for another generation by adding a ‘hillside solar farm’.”
 A portion of the array is visible from the Farm Market on the opposite side of US Rt 1.

 About Bishops Orchards – www.bishopsorchards.com

 Innovation and adaptation to changing conditions and markets have been one of our hallmarks.
-Throughout our evolution from a small general farm peddling ice, milk, fruits and vegetables door-to-door to the residents of the shoreline communities to a wholesale grower of fruits and vegetables supplying the produce markets of New York and New England, we are now a thriving retail farm market open year round with a Winery, Kit, Pick Your Own Fruits and a CSA.
+Throughout our evolution from a small general farm peddling ice, milk, fruits, and vegetables door-to-door to the residents of the shoreline communities to a wholesale grower of fruits and vegetables supplying the produce markets of New York and New England, we are now a thriving retail farm market open year round with a Winery, Kit, Pick Your Own Fruits and a CSA.
 Our goal has remained the same through all the years… to provide our customers with the freshest, best-quality farm products possible, grown with integrity and concern for our environment.
-Our families continue to grow and faces of the seventh generation can now be seen “helping” and learning with their parents and grandparents.
-Generation 6 members Sarah Bishop Dellaventura and Carrie Bishop Healy are working full time alongside their father Keith and his cousin, Jonathan Bisho.
+Our families continue to grow and faces of the seventh generation can now be seen helping and learning with their parents and grandparents.
+Sixth-generation members Sarah Bishop Dellaventura and Carrie Bishop Healy are working full-time alongside their father Keith and his cousin, Jonathan Bishop.

 About Independence Solar – www.independencesolar.com

 Independence Solar is a turnkey installer of commercial solar energy.
-Since 2007, the team has developed and built over $200 million of solar projects, including the largest rooftop solar array (9 MW) in North America at the Gloucester Marine Terminal in New Jersey.
+Since 2007, our team has developed and built over $250 million and 65 MW of solar projects, including the largest rooftop solar array (10.1 MW) in the Northeastern U.S. at the Gloucester Marine Terminal in New Jersey.
 Independence Solar handles the entire project life cycle for our clients.
-From development, design and financing, through construction and ongoing maintenance, Independence Solar delivers an environmentally responsible income-generating asset, not just a construction project.
+From development, design, and financing, through construction and ongoing maintenance, Independence Solar delivers an environmentally responsible income-generating asset, not just a construction project.